 /blog page and then I created my home page (

 /about page.
 Again, I did this not for SEO, but my own reasons.
 However, after I did it, I received my latest surge in organic traffic.
 My only guess as to why this worked was because Google could now follow breadcrumbs to all of my pages within each other.
 All of my blog posts are under URLs like

 /blog/this-is-a-blog-post.
 My thought is that Google wants breadcrumbs to each path and since I did not have a

 /blog page before, there was a gap between my home page and my blog posts.

 I hope that helps and I hope someone can benefit from my observations.
 It definitely helped me.
-Feel free to reach out if you have any other questions!tags: meta
+Feel free to reach out if you have any other questions!Categories: meta